lr4d/kartothek_hive_integration_test/README.md

  - Timestamps: Arrow stores timestamps in Parquet files as microseconds from epoch.
 This is not supported by Hive's `DATETIME`.
 Therefore we import the datetime column from our Parquet file with the data type `BIGINT`.
  - Unsigned integers are not supported by Hive.
 This is not a major issue as they can be imported as signed integers.
 However, since the maximum value of `np.uint64` exceeds the byte-length of `BIGINT` (64-byte signed integer), it cannot be reliably loaded.

+# Partitioning
+As of writing we are using Hive 2.3.2.
+Therefore, we manually need to execute a query so that Hive can "discover partitions" of our dataset.
+This is no longer required as of Hive 4.0.0 (see https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-DiscoverPartitions).
 ## Testing setup
 At the moment of writing, the tests run on Hadoop 2.7.4 and Hive 2.3.2.
 This deploys Hive and starts a hiveserver2 on port 10000.
 A Hive metastore is running with a connection to a PostgreSQL database.